Lesley Stahl: Personal life

 In 1977, Stahl married author Aaron Latham and they have a daughter.
 Latham died in July 2022 from complications of Parkinson's disease.

 On the May 3, 2020, broadcast of 60 Minutes, Stahl revealed that she had been hospitalized with COVID-19.
 She since recovered.

 Awards and honors

-She is a currently a member of the Council on Foreign Relations.
+She is currently a member of the Council on Foreign Relations.
 Stahl is also on the Board of Selectors of Jefferson Awards for Public Service.